WE’RE TALKING SLEEP IN LINCOLNSHIRE

 - Presenting workshops and speaking at your event, online or in person

-- Contact us to discuss our presence at your carer focussed event
+- Contact us to discuss our presence at your events

 Peer Support Groups

-At your carer support group we can offer guidance, support, information and signposting to enhance the sleep of your carers.
-At our presentations, 100% of attendees who completed a feedback form stated the information presented was informative and useful.
+Do you run a peer support group for carers, Autism, adults with learning disabilities or those with mental health issues?
+We can offer guidance, support, information and signposting to enhance the wellbeing and sleep of your attendees.
+100% of attendees stated the information was informative and useful.

 Workshops

-Available online or face to face, we will present a workshop with information, support and knowledge to facilitate a more restful and restorative sleep for the carers and service users.
+Available online or face to face.
+We will present a workshop with information, support and knowledge available for professionals or volunteers.

 Roadshows